Rigelrain/QueueBot/README.md

 Configuration files are under `/config`.

+### General configurations

+General configurations are in `/config/config.js`:
+- bot prefix
+- colors
+- reaction emoji
+- time to wait until a user is kicked out of channel after being picked from queue

+### Server-specific configurations

+This configuration holds information about the server categories, channels and roles through their IDs.
+Since these are specific to your own server, the actual IDs are not in version control.

-First make a copy or rename the config-template.js file.
-New file should be named `config.js`.
+First make a copy or rename the id-config-template.js file.
+New file should be named `id-config.js`.
 Overwrite the fields as you see fit.

+### Discord Access configuration

 Bot token goes in `token.js`.
 Create if not present:
 ```